system4-tech/postgres-parallel-copy-sh/README.md

 # [`postgres-parallel-copy-sh`](dist/postgres-parallell-copy.sh)

-This repository contains shell scripts for parallel copying of CSV/TSV data into a PostgreSQL table
+This repository contains shell scripts for parallel copying CSV/TSV data into a PostgreSQL table

 ## Usage